-We have a pull brake under our Parts page as an option for $40.
+We have a pull brake.
 It mounts above the back wheel of one of your rollerskis, and a pull cord connects it to your waist.
 To engage put the braking ski forward for a stable stance and pull up on the pull handle on the cord.
-Most rollerskiers haven’t been using a brake and plan their route out to avoid hills.
-The best way to slow down is to do a wide stance snow plow (not as effective as on snow skis).
+Without a brake, the best way to slow down is to do a wide stance snow plow (not as effective as on snow skis).
 You can also do an “in-step” like inline skate racers do.
 To bail off a trail in an emergency, put one leg forward and lean back on the other when you go off the trail.

 FAQ: Do you sell speed reducers?

-There isn’t a speed reducer for 100 or 105 mm skate rollerskis.
+We don't sell speed reducers as we aren't a fan of any on the market as they can rattle a ton and hard to keep engaged as same level for extended periods of time.
 There are 3 speeds of Pursuit rubber, and the slowest (speed 3) is very slow (only for the strongest skiers).
 Starting with the right speed combined with our brake allows for excellent training.

 FAQ: How do I tell wheel speed?